Cell (biology): Eukaryotes

-Eukaryotes can be single-celled, as in diatoms (microscopic algae), or multicellular, as in animals, plants, most fungi, and some algae.
+A eukaryotic cell can be 2 to 100 times larger in diameter than a typical prokaryotic cell.
+Eukaryotes can be single-celled, as in diatoms (microscopic algae), or microfungi such as yeasts, or multicellular, as in animals, plants, most fungi, and seaweed (macroalgae).
 Multicellular organisms are made up of many different types of cell known overall as somatic cells.
-Eukaryotes are distinguished by the presence of a membrane-bound nucleus.
-The nucleus gives the eukaryote its name, which means "true nut" or "true kernel", where "nut" means the nucleus.
-A eukaryotic cell can be 2 to 1000 times larger in diameter than a typical prokaryotic cell.
+Eukaryotes are distinguished by the presence of a membrane-bound nucleus that gives the eukaryote its name, which means "true nut" or "true kernel", where "nut" means the nucleus.

-Eukaryotic cells have a cell membrane that surrounds a gel-like cytoplasm.
-The cytoplasm contains the cytoskeleton, the cell nucleus, the endoplasmic reticulum, ribosomes, the Golgi apparatus, mitochondria, lysosomes, peroxisomes, endosomes, vacuoles and vesicles, and may have a cell wall, and chloroplasts, and cell-surface appendages.
+The nucleus is the largest membrane-bound organelle in the eukaryotic cell.
+Other organelles present in all eukaryotic cells are the endoplasmic reticulum, ribosomes, the Golgi apparatus, mitochondria, lysosomes, peroxisomes, endosomes, and vesicles.
+The contents of the cell are contained within a cell membrane, and together with all the membranes of the organelles (except the mitochondria) are known as the endomembrane system.
+All of these membranes are involved in the secretory and endocytic pathways, modifying, packaging, and transporting proteins and lipids to and from the trans Golgi network.
+In mammalian cells, endocytosis includes early, late, and recycling endosomes.

+Some eukaryotes cells including plant cells and fungi have a cell wall.
+Plastids including chloroplasts feature mainly in plant cells.
+Most cell types include vaults.
 There are many cell variations among the different eukaryote groups.

-The membranes of most of the organelles including the cell membrane are sometimes referred to as the endomembrane system.
-All of these membranes are involved in the secretory and endocytic pathways, modifying, packaging, and transporting proteins and lipids to and from the trans-Golgi network.
-In mammalian cells, endocytosis includes early, late, and recycling endosomes.
+Many cells project one or more cellular extensions.
+And some organelles also project extensions such as stromules from plastids in plant cells, peroxules from peroxisomes, and matrixules from mitochondria.

 Most distinct cell types arise from a single totipotent cell, called a zygote, that differentiates into hundreds of different cell types during the course of development.
 Differentiation of cells is driven by different environmental cues (such as cell–cell interaction) and intrinsic differences (such as those caused by the uneven distribution of molecules during division).

 Eukaryotic cell types include those that make up animals, plants, fungi, algae, and protists.
 All of which have many different species and cell differences.
+A separate grouping of animals and fungi are known as opisthokonts.